All Episodes

 Facts being presented, evidence being presented.

-In that particular case, there were more Americans that just happened to be African Americans that testified that said, Yeah, Michael Brown was the one that reached into the cop car to grab the gun.
+In that particular case, there were more Americans that just happened to be African Americans that testified that said, yeah, Michael Brown was the one that reached into the cop car to grab the gun.

 That's where the first shot went off.

-And then Officer Wilson said, Stop, stop, stop, and Michael Brown kept charging at him.
+And Michael Brown kept charging at him.

 It was never the narrative that was put out on day one and regurgitated by your corrupt news media in this country.

-Entire debate has been in this cut.
+Entire debate has been in this country.

-You know, we have a a crisis in in truth in this country.
+You know, we have a crisis in truth in this country as everyone has their own particular agenda.

 I want to, which makes me kind of want to go to a little bit of what we're going to talk about today.

-You know, if you listen to all of these people that rush to judgment, and those that were their instinctive, impulsive reaction was to politicize this.
+You know, if you listen to all of these people that rush to judgment, and those that were, their instinctive, impulsive reaction was to politicize this.

 Let's play Jimmy Kimmel.